Faculty Members UCHIDATE Michimasa

 - September 1, 2016 - August 31, 2021: Associate Professor, Mechanical Science and Engineering, Faculty of Science and Engineering, Iwate University

 - September 1, 2021 – present: Professor, Mechanical Science and Engineering, Faculty of Science and Engineering, Iwate University

 Computer analysis for the creation of optimal surface textures

-In mechanical systems, as equipment approaches the end of its lifespan, the surface deteriorates due to abrasion, causing friction which results in energy loss.
-For example, controlling friction on a vehicle by just a few percentage points is linked to reduction in CO2 of several tens of thousands of tons.
-In my research, I use computer analysis to create optimal surface textures, focusing on the impact of friction and abrasion on fine irregularities (texture) on surfaces.
-I am also conducting research on the deterioration of materials in lubricating environments such as water.
+In mechanical systems, energy loss due to friction is inevitable.
+In addition, mechanical systems approach the end of its lifespan due to the surface deterioration and topographical change caused by wear.
+Tribology is a science and engineering for controlling friction and wear.
+Controlling friction on a vehicle by better tribological practice by just a few percentage points is linked to reduction in CO2 of several tens of thousands of tons.
+I develop computational techniques to create optimal surface textures, focusing on fine surface irregularities (surface textures) and effect of surface textures on friction, wear and lubrication.
+I am also conducting research on the friction and wear of materials under water lubricated conditions.